dart-lang/sdk/docs/language/informal/covariant-overrides.md

-*The run-time semantics of the language with covariant overrides is the same as the run-time semantics of the language without that feature, except that some type checks which are not guaranteed to succeed based on static checks must be performed at run time.
-We emphasize this point by specifying these checks explicitly.*
+*The run-time semantics of the language with covariant overrides is the same as the run-time semantics of the language without that feature, except for the dynamic type of tear-offs, and except that some type checks which are not guaranteed to succeed based on static checks must be performed at run time.*

 A dynamic error occurs if a method with a covariant parameter `p` is invoked, and the binding for `p` is a value which is not `null` and whose